A Short but Intense Life as an Artist

 For any question, please contact Giorgio.

-Giuliana's WorkGiuliana did most of her work from 1994 to 2004.
-She never gave up to illness; during certain therapy periods she was forced to rest, but when she felt better, she resumed working with vigor.
+Giuliana's WorkGiuliana did most of her work from 1994 to 2004, but she never surrendered to illness; during certain therapy periods she was forced to rest, but when she felt better, she resumed working with vigor.
 She had her own atelier in Geneva until 2007.

 Click on the thumbnails for an enlarged view.